Public Citizen Litigation Group

-Public Citizen Litigation Group is a public interest law firm in the United States.The group is the litigation arm of the non-profit consumer advocacy organization Public Citizen.
+Public Citizen Litigation Group is a public interest law firm in the United States.
+The group is the litigation arm of the non-profit consumer advocacy organization Public Citizen.
 Its attorneys work on cases involving health and safety regulation, consumer rights, separation of powers, access to the courts, class actions, open government, and the First Amendment.

-In a 2008 study, professor Richard Lazarus of Georgetown's Supreme Court Institute describes an "elite private sector group of attorneys who are dominating advocacy before the Court to an extent not witnessed since the early nineteenth century."
-In stark contrast with this specialization among the corporate bar, there is comparatively little in-house Supreme Court expertise among non-profit public interest groups, legal aid organizations, public defenders, or plaintiffs' firms.
-"The principal exception is Public Citizen’s Supreme Court practice," writes Lazarus, "which has long provided high-quality assistance in the preparation of briefs and presentation of oral argument to public interest advocates with cases before the Court."
+At the Supreme Court, the Litigation Group handles its own cases and provides pro bono assistance to lawyers on issues concerning access to courts, health and safety, and other topics in the public interest.
+In a 2008 study, law professor Richard Lazarus noted that the Litigation Group "has long provided high-quality assistance in the preparation of briefs and presentation of oral argument to public interest advocates with cases before the [Supreme] Court."

 From its founding, the Litigation Group has devoted a significant portion of its efforts to fighting government secrecy.
 It has litigated more FOIA cases than any other organization.
 The Litigation Group has secured from government files information about health risks, safety issues, and financial problems, on behalf of other divisions within Public Citizen, other public interest organizations, reporters, and academics.
 Among material of significant public interest obtained through its efforts are approximately 2,000 pages of Lt.
 Col. Oliver North's notebooks (National Security Archive v.
-National Archives and Records Administration). the report relied on by the Attorney General to exclude Kurt Waldheim.
+National Archives and Records Administration).

 Litigation Group lawyers have also litigated issues surrounding preservation of and access to electronic records.
 In the case Armstrong v.
 Executive Office of the President, Litigation Group lawyers succeeded in establishing that electronic records generated by the White House and the rest of the Executive Branch are subject to federal open records laws.
 At the end of both the Reagan administration and the first Bush administration, the government had claimed that it was entitled to delete all of the electronic records created and stored by the White House during each president's tenure.
 As a result of the litigation, in which the court agreed that FOIA required that executive branch email be preserved, the government released more than 3,000 email records from the White House and the National Security Council.